CloakedWayne/Monolith_Gantry_V2-VT/README.md

 - Z chain relocation/delete on V2
 - Trident rear vertical extrusion brackets have to be rotated by 180 degrees

-## DISCLAIMER: This is a challenging mod and a lot of this stuff needs further testing.
+## DISCLAIMER: This is a challenging mod without a step by step build guide or documentation.

 ## Printed parts guide
 - Recommended print settings: 4 walls, 40% infill (or more), 0.2mm layer height, 0.4mm nozzle